wp-plugins/jquery-colorbox/readme.txt

 = 2.5 (2010-03-20) =
 * BUGFIX: Slideshow speed setting works now.
 * BUGFIX: Settings are not overridden any more every time the plugin gets activated.
-* BUGFIX: jQuery Colorbox now works again for links with uppercase suffixes (IMG,JPG etc) thx to Jason Stapels (jstapels@gmail.com) for the bug report and fix!
+* BUGFIX: jQuery Colorbox now works again for links with uppercase suffixes (IMG,JPG etc) thx to Jason Stapels (jstapels@realmprojects.com) for the bug report and fix!
+* NEW: Added theme#6, a modified version of theme#1. (not compatible with IE6 at the moment) thx to <a href="http://twitter.com/gervasioantonio">Gervásio Antônio</a> for all the hard work!
 * NEW: Added warning if the plugin is activated but not set to work for all images on the blog.
 Warning can be turned off on the settings page.
 * NEW: Added switch for preloading of "previous" and "next" images.
 Default: FALSE
 * NEW: Added switch for closing of Colorbox on click on opacity layer.
 Default: FALSE